 As a faculty member, Bachand played a leading role in the growth of SVSU’s criminal justice program, which had a small number of students when he arrived but grew into one of the most popular majors by the time he became dean.
 He received the Landee Award for Teaching Excellence, SVSU’s highest honor for classroom teaching, in 1987, and Michigan Association of Governing Boards Distinguished Faculty Award in 1988.

-Prior to SVSU, Bachand served 10 years with the Detroit Police Department, where he spent several years on patrol before becoming among the youngest in department history to receive a promotion to sergeant; he was assigned to the chief of police's strategic planning division.
+Prior to SVSU, Bachand served 10 years with the Detroit Police Department, where he spent several years on patrol, in investigation, and in supervisory positions including press relations officer for the Chief of Police, and also as a member of the strategic planning division.

-While on the force, Bachand completed a bachelor's degree at Mercy College and a master's degree at the University of Detroit.
-After joining SVSU, he went on to complete a Ph.D. at the University of Michigan.
+Bachand earned his bachelor's degree at Mercy College, a master's degree at the University of Detroit, a Ph.D. at the University of Michigan and he completed an executive management program at Harvard University.